jbittel/django-mama-cas/docs/getting-started.rst

 username and password authentication.
 It will work as provided, but can also be extended or replaced according to your needs.

-If you are returning custom user attributes, you may also need to change the validation XML template to return the attributes in the correct format.
+If you are returning custom user attributes with a service or proxy validation response, you may also need to change the validation XML template to return the attributes in the correct format.

 Read the :ref:`template documentation <templates>` for more information on the included templates and customization.